EMPower

 If you were restarting residency, what advice would you give yourself?

 If anything was going on in the department, no matter where I was assigned, I was in the mix.
 Getting involved makes a huge difference, but not everyone in the department can do this, or the department will come to halt.
-The exposure is insane in our training, and experiencing a variety of good cases is definitely an amazing opportunity.
+Find the balance of being involved in the critical cases while not abandoning your assignments and responsibilities

 What is the best career insight that you want to pass along?